ocsf/ocsf-docs/Understanding OCSF.md

 ## Event Classes

-**Events are represented by instances of Event Classes**, which are a particular set of attributes and objects representing a log line or telemetry submission at a point in time.
-Event classes have semantics that describe what happened, either a particular activity, disposition or both.
+**Events are represented by instances of Event Classes**, which are particular sets of attributes and objects representing a log line or telemetry submission at a point in time.
+Event classes have semantics that describe what happened: either a particular activity, disposition or both.

-Each event class has a unique `class_uid` attribute value which is the event class identifier.
-Event class friendly names populate the `class_name` attribute and are descriptive of some type of activity, such as File Access Activity or Process Activity.

-The semantics of the class are defined by the specific activity, via the `activity_id` attribute, such as File Opened or Process Started.
-Other attributes of the class indicate the details such as the file name, or the process name.

-**Every event class has an activity, disposition or outcome**, via the `activity_id` and `disposition_id` Enum attributes, constrained to the values appropriate for each event class.
-The `activity_id `indicates what specific activity the event is reporting.
-The `disposition_id` indicates what the outcome or state of the activity was at the time of event capture.

-Not all event classes have a `disposition_id `but all have an `activity_id.` A typical use of `disposition_id` is when a security protection product detects a threat and blocks it.
-The activity might have been a file open, but if the file was infected, the disposition would be that the file open was blocked.

-The unique combination of a `class_uid` and `activity_id` or `disposition_id` is represented by the `type_uid` derived attribute.
-When `disposition_id` is populated as part of an event class it is used rather than `activity_id `as it is more representative of what happened during the activity.

 It is the intent of the schema to allow for the mapping of any raw event to a single event class.
 This is achieved by careful design using composition rather than a multiple inheritance approach.
 In order to completely capture the information in a rich data source, many attributes may be required.

-Unfortunately, aside from inconsistent naming and typing of extracted fields, driving the need for normalization, not every data source emits the same information for the same observed behavior.
+Unfortunately, not every data source emits the same information for the same observed behavior.
 In the interest of consistency, accuracy and precision, the schema event classes specify which dictionary attributes are essential, (recommended or required), while others are optional as not all are needed across different data sources.
-Attribute requirements are always within the scope of the event class definition and not tied to the attributes themselves.
+Attribute requirements, aside from Classification attributes from the Base Event class, are always within the scope of the event class definition and not tied to the attributes themselves.

+By convention, all event classes extend the Base Event event class.
+Attributes of the Base Event class can be present in any event class and are termed Base Attributes.

 ### Base Event Class Attributes

-By convention, all event classes extend the Base Event event class.
-Attributes of the base event class can be present in any event class and are termed Base Attributes.

-The base event class has required, recommended, and optional attributes that apply to all core schema classes.
-The required attributes, therefore, must be populated for every core schema event.
-Individual event classes will add their own required and recommended attributes.
-Optional base event class attributes may be included in any event class, along with event class-specific optional attributes.
+The Base Event class has required, recommended, and optional attributes that apply to all core schema classes.
+The required attributes must be populated for every core schema event.
+Optional Base Event class attributes may be included in any event class, along with event class-specific optional attributes.
+Individual event classes will include their own required and recommended attributes.

-Examples of required base attributes are `class_uid`, `category_uid`, `severity_id`.
+Examples of required base attributes are `class_uid`, `category_uid`, `activity_id`, `severity_id`.

-Examples of recommended base attributes are `timezone_offset, status_id / status, product.`
+Examples of recommended base attributes are `timezone_offset, status_id,message.`

-Examples of optional base attributes are, `start_time`, `end_time`, `count`, `duration`, `unmapped`.
+Examples of optional base attributes are `activity_name`, `start_time`, `end_time`, `count`, `duration`, `unmapped`.

+**Each event class has a unique <code>class_uid</code></strong> attribute value which is the event class identifier.
+It is a required attribute whose value overrides the nominal Base Event class value of <code>99</code>.
+Event class friendly names are defined by the schema, optionally populate the <code>class_name</code> attribute and are descriptive of the specific class, such as File System Activity or Process Activity.

+**Every event class has a <code>category_uid </code></strong>attribute value which indicates which OCSF Category the class belongs to.
+An event class may be of only one category.
+Category friendly names are defined by the schema, optionally populate the <code>category_name</code> attribute and are descriptive of the specific category the class belongs to, such as System Activity or Network Activity.

+**Every event class has an <code>activity_id </code></strong>Enum attribute, constrained to the values appropriate for each event class.
+The semantics of the class are further defined by the <code>activity_id</code> attribute, such as Open for File System Activity or Launch for Process Activity.
+By convention, <code>activity_id </code>Enum labels are present tense imperatives.
+The Enum label optionally may populate the <code>activity_name </code>attribute, which is a sibling to the <code>activity_id </code>Enum attribute but as a Classification group attribute, follows the <code>_name </code>suffix convention.

 ### Special Base Attributes

 There are a few base attributes that are worth calling out specifically.
-These are the `unmapped` attribute, the _`raw_data` attribute and the `type_uid `attribute.
+These are the `unmapped` attribute, the `raw_data` attribute and the `type_uid `attribute.

 While most if not all fields from a raw event can be parsed and tokenized, not all are mapped to the schema.
 The fields that are not mapped may be included with the event in the optional `unmapped` attribute.

-The _`raw_data` attribute holds the event data as received from the source.
+The `raw_data` optional attribute holds the event data as received from the source.
 It is unparsed and represented as a String type.

-The `type_uid` attribute is constructed by the combination of the event class of the event (`class_uid)`and its activity (`activity_id`) or disposition (`disposition_id`).
+The `type_uid` required attribute is constructed by the combination of the event class of the event (`class_uid)`and its activity (`activity_id`).
 It is unique across the schema hence it has a `_uid` suffix.
 The `type_uid` friendly name, `type_name,` is a way of identifying the event in a more readable and complete way.
 It too is a combination of the names of the two component parts.

 The value is calculated as: `class_uid` `* 100 + activity_id`.
 For example: